training-dev-fr/jsondb-sequelize-like/README.md

 ## 💡 Philosophy

-The goal of `json-sequelize-like` is to offer a zero-dependency, file-based DB that mirrors the experience of Sequelize — so you can:
+The goal of `jsondb-sequelize-like` is to offer a zero-dependency, file-based DB that mirrors the experience of Sequelize — so you can:
 - prototype fast,
 - ship lightweight apps (embedded, CLI, offline tools),
 - and switch to Sequelize + Any SQL Database supported by sequelize later **without rewriting your models and queries at all**.